Law Office of James C. Campbell, P.A.

 Getting organized may help you reach better divorce outcomes

-On behalf of Law Office of James C. Campbell, P.A. | Aug 2, 2019 | divorce
+On Behalf of | Aug 2, 2019 | divorce |

 After realizing that you and your spouse will be getting a divorce, you may not initially feel up to doing much.
 Your relationship may have been tense leading up to the final decision, and the thought of going through the divorce process may seem overwhelming.